brodieaustin/poisoned-well-novel/poisoned-well.md

 "In spirit yes, but where were the chains and lash marks?
 Where were the brandings and burnings and cuts and slices?
 I do not defend; I do not judge.
 You must see the whole thing sometimes before you can truly understand who a person is and how to help them."

 Later that night Manan thought about what the woman said as she practiced with her spear.
 Her prideful, fierce nature rebelled at the condenscening words from this woman who had not even volunteered a name so far.
 But her more cautious side, the side that kept her alive and saw her through many questionable situations, recognized the debt she owed to the woman.
 Manan also recognized something of the truth in what the woman said.
-The straight line that she had drawn in her mind between removing the girl from the village and rescuring her from her fate had veered and grown faint.
+The straight line that she had drawn in her mind between removing the girl from the town and rescuring her from her fate had veered and grown faint.
 Not altogether hard to see, but just less straight and bold than she had expected.

 She intended to help the girl, didn't she?
 But her notion of held only extended as far as the rescue, the escape, the harrowing flight in the dark and over the ice.
 The image had lingered in her mind in the days before she decided to act.
 It still was a potent image.
 She would relive that scene in her mind for many years to come; she had no doubt of that.